Effective Jan. 1, 2020 the distribution of single-use plastic retail bags will be prohibited.

 The Waste Reduction Task Force will consist of five (5) members of the community, one member of Council and the Town's Environment and Sustainability Coordinator.

 Have a question about the Task Force or looking for more information about what Devon is doing to be a more sustainable community?
-Email our Environment and Sustainability Coordinator at ATchir@devon.ca.
+Email us at firstname.lastname@example.org.

 Watch this area for commonly visited areas of our website, or areas that are current or new.

 Stay informed and get the latest news on whats happening in Devon. the "Our Devon" newsletter is published quarterly.
 Provide your email address and we'll let you know when each new edition comes out.